 Games Rooms comprise a range of activities such as table tennis and pool tables and table football.
 TV rooms have large screen televisions and facilities for movie nights.

 Movies are aimed at the age range of the boys watching.

-Computers (i-Macs) are available in houses.
-Most boys now bring laptops with them and each house has wireless internet throughout.
+Most boys now bring laptops with them and each house has Wifi throughout.
 Boys will be expected to sign the 'Guidelines for Use' and boys must not be on computers after lights out.
 The School has a number of checks and filters in place to prevent boys from using the internet irresponsibly.
 Irresponsible or inappropriate usage will result in the facility being withdrawn.